Creating and sending invitation emails

 1. Go to People > Invitation List

-2. Select one or multiple invitees (selecting multiple by holding ‘CRTL/Command’ or using the ‘Tools’ dropdown and choosing “Select all…”)
+2. Select one or multiple invitees (selecting multiple by holding ‘CRTL/Command’ or clicking the Spanner Icon and choosing “Select all…”)

-3. Click the “Tools” dropdown and select “Switch attendee category…”
+3. Click the Spanner Icon and select “Change attendee category…”

 4. Select the category from the dropdown list

 The email template assigned will determine which email the invitee receives.
-For events that are not using attendee categories, invitees may all receive the same invitation email (email template).
+Invitees may receive the same invitation email (email template) for events that do not use attendee categories.
 To assign an email template:

 1. Go to People > Invitation List

-2. Select one or multiple invitees (selecting multiple by holding ‘CRTL/Command’ or using the ‘Tools’ dropdown and choosing “Select all…”)
+2. Select one or multiple invitees (selecting multiple by holding ‘CRTL/Command’ or clicking the Spanner Icon and choosing “Select all…”)

-3. Click the “Tools” dropdown and select “Switch email template…”
+3. Click the Spanner Icon and select “Change email template…”

 4. Select the email template from the dropdown list